Prison sex abuse must be rooted out, Justice official says

 Fundamental change in the Bureau of Prisons culture is part of a new mission statement announced Tuesday by the bureau’s new director, Colette Peters.
 She was hired last year after her predecessor resigned amid mounting pressure from Congress.
 That came after the AP investigations exposed widespread corruption and misconduct.

+The Justice Department’s on-the-ground approach is an extension and refinement of its response last year to the crisis at Dublin.
+Peters’ predecessor, Michael Carvajal, led a Bureau of Prisons task force on a weeklong trip to the Bay Area prison.
+They met with staff and inmates, some of whom shared graphic details of alleged abuse.

+In December, President Joe Biden signed legislation requiring that the Bureau of Prisons fix broken surveillance cameras and install new ones, both to deter abuse and to aid investigators in holding abusive workers accountable.
+But the agency has been slow to install new cameras, with none being installed as of a February status report to bill sponsor Sen. Jon Ossoff, D-Ga.

-Cultural change points at the direction Peters says she wants to take the agency, including ramping up rehabilitation for incarcerated people to become “good neighbors” outside of prison.
+Broad cultural change points at the direction Peters says she wants to take the agency, including ramping up rehabilitation for incarcerated people to become “good neighbors” outside of prison.
 Making prisons more “normal and humane” will also create better work environments for American correctional workers, who she says often suffer from PTSD and have shorter lifespans, unlike their counterparts in countries like Norway.

 “That,” Peters said, “equates to a safer environment for both our employees and those in our care custody.”